 3. NordicTrack Vault

 The reflective training on the screen allows you to follow the instructor’s form and keep all of your equipment organized inside.
 Speaking of equipment — the complete vault purchase comes with premium dumbbells, kettlebells, resistance bands, blocks, a mat and a towel.
-This product hasn’t been released yet, but you can pre-order it on their site.
-This also means there aren’t a ton of reviews for this product yet.
-However, in light of NordicTrack’s track record in the fitness space for producing top-notch products, you can make your purchase with peace of mind.
 The full gym setup costs $2,999.00 and you can also buy the standalone screen and vault to fill with your own equipment for $1,999.00.

-If strength is the name of your game, then Tonal might be the fitness mirror you need in your life.
+If strength is the name of your game, then Tonal might be for you.
 This fitness mirror has a digital weight system built in that uses digital resistance and automatically adjusts to your strength level to help you build and reach your goals.
 With one system you can work upper body, lower body and everything in between while lifting up to 200 pounds in 1 pound increments.
 As someone who switches back and forth between weight often, this feature does sound intriguing, cutting out the need to buy, store and lug around dumbbells and plates of varying sizes.

 After a strength assessment, the machine automatically increases your weight to help you progress, and since the resistance is produced via air compression there’s no momentum in your lift — giving you a better range of motion and more even-keeled strength training.
 The machine does offer classes that aren’t strength training, but since the weight feature is its main selling point, it doesn’t make sense to buy this unless lifting is a top priority for you workout-wise.
 You should also be comfortable with resistance-based weights as opposed to traditional barbells and weight plates.